 Lots of new things to tell you about!
-We've got information about our newest publication from Terra Nostra Press -- Why Community Land Trusts.
+We've got information about our newest publication from Terra Nostra Press -- Community Land Trust Applications in Urban Neighborhoods.
 We've posted an updated Bibliography of the CLT movement, compiled by our own John Emmeus Davis.
 Our Timeline of the history of the CLT movement now dates back thousands (and not just a few hundred) of years.
 We've added a new Interviews page, which contains written, audio, and video interviews with key people from the CLT movement.

 On Common Ground

 On Common Ground: International Perspectives on the Community Land Trust is a collection of twenty-six original essays, written by forty-two scholars and practitioners from a dozen countries, tracing the growth and diversification of the international community land trust movement.Read More